moxham0110/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+This project is a scene to enjoy music to.
+The scene is of a shoreline.
+It has a beach, sea, skyline, palm tree and some weather effects.
+The different objects animate and interact with each other to give users a calm and relaxing sight to listen to their favourite tunes to!

 # Instructions
+Fairly simple to use.

+Start music - Press key space.
+Rainfall - Press key R.
+Night Mode - Press key N.
+Color Mode - Press key C.

 # How it works
+The scene is essentially split up into two parts.
+One is the sea.
+The other is the skyline.
+The shoreline is part of the scene but has no interaction with any of the objects.
+For simple shapes such as the stars and raindrops I coded myself.
+For the more complex shapes 	e.g. the sea foam, palm tree and the clouds I used Art Station tool.
+This is an available tool in Processing client and allowed me to create a much more detailed scene and saved alot of time.

+## Sea
+The sea is split into two objects.
+- Sea (Water)
+- Foam

+The water is a rectangle which can come in and out, creating a tide effect.
+This was done using if and if else statements.
+The height of the rectangle is incrementing and decrementing between two values.
+I used this throughout this assignmnet for animation.
+This was obviously very simple for a rectangle that just needs to move up and down in height.

+The foam is made up of four arcs.
+Like the sea it could come in and out working in the same way but using the y axis of the arcs rather than their heights.
+Their heights were changed to create a ripple effect that can been seen when the sea comes onto the beach.

+## Skyline

+The skyline was harder to create.
+It is split up several different objects; sky, clouds,

 # What I am most proud of in the assignment

 # Markdown Tutorial